 Current maximum National Executive Grant

 €2,500 €2,500 €5,000

-Ongoing claims MUST be made as soon as a meeting happens and no later than eight weeks after the date of invoice.
+Ongoing claims MUST be made no later than 30 days after a meeting happens.
 Late claims will incur in a 10% surcharge.

 Services available from Education Centres to support the work of networks

 In addition to acting as the nominated centre for a given TGA, any Education Centre can generally provide meeting rooms and facilities locally on request.
 Education Centres should be considered before the use of any commercial venue.
 If using commercial venues (e.g. hotel rooms) the cost will have to be justified.
 The following charges will apply to the use of Education Centres:

 free of charge for meeting rooms, when these are available, and during normal opening hours, and

 €15 per hour for a night opening and €75 for a Saturday opening, plus caretaking charges (local rates apply).

 Note: National Programme rates apply for photocopying, etc.

 Conditions of Funding